MartijnSips/windows-development-environment/Example Project Specific Development Environment/README.md

 Then run the getlatestbaseimagescripts.ps1 (or .sh) from a command prompt in this directory.
 This will download the default base image files.

+Note: In case if you want to use the getlatestbaseimagescripts.ps1, you need to open a powershell prompt first and then type ```Set-ExecutionPolicy -ExecutionPolicy unrestricted``` only once.
+This will allow powershell to execute scripts.

 Apart from that you will need a ssh key (see [here](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/) (only the part on generating a new SSH key)) in order to create your ssh key.
 Then add it to your account on your repository application like github, bitbucket or VSTS.
 This is needed in order for Ansible to be able to download the repositories.

 After that you can ```vagrant up``` this image to get a specific environment for your project.
 This would take about 40-50 minutes normally.
 Depending on what additional things you install for your project.